Prince George Melts Hearts After Cheering Like A Hooligan At A Soccer Game

 It may seem odd that the tyke supports a team from far away Birmingham when he lives in London.
 However, it’s in his blood, as his father is also a fan.
 When Prince William was asked why he was a Villa supporter, he gave the following explanation, via Birmingham Live.

 “A long time ago at school I got into football big time.
 I was looking around for clubs.
 All my friends at school were either Man United fans or Chelsea fans and I didn’t want to follow the run of the mill teams,” he explained.
-Manchester United and Chelsea are two of the biggest teams in the English Premier League, and hold a number of championship wins.
+Manchester United and Chelsea are two of the biggest teams in the English Premier League and hold a number of championship wins.

 “I wanted to have a team that was more mid-table that could give me more emotional rollercoaster moments,” Prince William added.